danascheider/reactive_support/CONTRIBUTING.md

   * Break backward compatibility
   * Modify existing functionality (unless required to fix a bug)
   * Add dependencies
-  * Add functionality that is not present in ActiveSupport
+  * Add functionality that is not present in ActiveSupport (except to the ReactiveExtensions module)
   * Submit a PR with breaking changes or no passing tests
-  * Submit changes that only work with particular tools, gemsets, environments, or Ruby versions
+  * Submit changes that only work with particular tools, gemsets, environments, or with only a subset of supported Ruby versions.

 Thank you for your contributions!